trev/bearcal/README.md

 Yes, too right, but this one is a bit different.

 * Half-day tracking functionality (AM/PM)
+* 2 Built-in Calendar Modes
     * Interactive date range selection
+    * Standard date picker
 * Next/Prev slide animation to view more months
+    * Vertical or horizontal
+* Popup calendar and placement
 * Reverse state highlighting (i.e: If a selection is available, the mouse hover & highlight will be the opposite: unavailable)
 * Do not track states (i.e: If a selection is a booking you might not want it to be overridden)
 * Prepopulate calendar with JSON
+    * By every half day
+    * By date range
 * Get current calendar state in JSON
+    * By every half day
+    * By date range
 * Highly customizeable
 * And more...
 I just don't feel like writting it all out just yet